ThenArrySaid/bharatchronicle/README.md

    display the latest headlines.

 3. To automate updates, schedule the script to run at regular intervals.

+   Alternatively, if you’re using GitHub to host your site, enable the provided GitHub Actions workflow.
+Navigate to the **Actions** tab in your repository and enable workflows.
+The `news_update` workflow will fetch fresh news every six hours and push changes automatically.
+You can customise the cron schedule or provide your own feed list via workflow inputs.

 ## Customising the Site